 - “<Organization name> accepts all language contained in the British Columbia Universal Code of Conduct (BC UCC).
 A copy of the code is hosted here.”

-It is helpful to remove any existing responsibilities or definitions from the current code of conduct, so that there is no confusion.
-It is also important to have a Complaints Procedure in place to handle - a good template can be found within the Complaints Handling Guide from the BC Ombudsperson: https://bcombudsperson.ca/assets/media/OMB-ComplaintsGuide-Dec2020web.pdf
+It is important to remove any conflicting responsibilities or definitions from the current code of conduct, so that there is no confusion.
+Additionally, your Code should link to a complaints procedure - a good template can be found within the Complaints Handling Guide from the BC Ombudsperson: https://bcombudsperson.ca/assets/media/OMB-ComplaintsGuide-Dec2020web.pdf

-BC UCC Newsletter templates - Use this tool as a guide or template to introduce your organization to the BC Universal Code of Conduct.
+- Newsletter and email templates: Use this template to introduce your organization to the BC Universal Code of Conduct

-Social media templates - Help spread the word about the B.C.
-Universal Code of Conduct and your organization’s commitment to safe sport by sharing it on social media.
-Templates for facebook and instagram are available.
+- Social media templates: Help spread the word about the BC Universal Code of Conduct and your organization's commitment to safe sport